List of News and Information about hertz on 4WheelsNews.com

 The latest vehicle to arrive at Hertz is the Ford Focus ST-H, a black hot hatch with gold stripes and wheels.
 The new Focus ST-H will be available in the Netherlands.

 Due to great success Hertz now adds a third copy to the fleet.
-As expected, the Ford Focus ST-H is powered by the 2.0-liter EcoBoost engine developing 250 hp (184 kW), can sprint from 0 to 100 km/h (62 mph) in 6.5 seconds and has a top speed of 248 km/h or 154 mph.Read the entire article Hertz adds another Ford Focus ST-H to its fleet as its popularity grows
+As expected, the Ford Focus ST-H is powered by the 2.0-liter EcoBoost engine developing 250 hp (184 kW) of max output, can sprint from 0 to 100 km/h (62 mph) in 6.5 seconds and has a top speed of 248 km/h or 154 mph.Read the entire article Hertz adds another Ford Focus ST-H to its fleet as its popularity grows

 Hertz Global Holdings has determined that it has too many vehicles and has decided to gradually cut down its fleet over the next six months, according to chief executive Mark Frissora.
 The vehicles will be sold to retail consumers directly.
 In September, Frissora disclosed that rental demand in July and August at its airport locations in the United States was "weaker than anticipated," creating an excess of vehicles.